garbagetown/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

 1. | **Provides business logic to Controller.**
    | Business logic consists of create, update, consistency check etc of business data as well as all the processes related to business logic.
-   | Create and update process of business data should be delegated to Repository(or O/R Mapper) and \ ** service should be limited to implementation of business rules.**\
+   | Create and update process of business data should be delegated to Repository(or O/R Mapper) and \ **service should be limited to implementation of business rules.**\

  .. note:: **Regarding distribution of logic between Controller and Service**

-    In this guideline. the logic to be implemented by Controller and Service should be as per the rules given below.
+    In this guideline, the logic to be implemented by Controller and Service should be as per the rules given below.

     1. For the data requested from the client, single item check and correlated item check is to be performed in Controller (Bean Validation or Spring Validator).

     2. Conversion processes (Bean conversion, Type conversion and Format conversion) for the data to be passed to Service, must be performed in Controller instead of Service.

-    3. \ **Business rules should be implemented in Service. **\ Access to business data is to be delegated to Repository or O/R Mapper.
+    3. \ **Business rules should be implemented in Service.**\ Access to business data is to be delegated to Repository or O/R Mapper.

     4. Conversion processes (Type conversion and Format conversion) for the data received from Service (data to respond to the client), must be performed in Controller (View class etc).